 Electronic earmuffs amplify quiet noise to emulate “normal” hearing while protecting you from louder sounds.

 You can use a product’s NRR, or Noise Reduction Rating, to judge the effectiveness of shooting earmuffs.
 Subtract seven from the NRR, then divide by two to find out how many decibels the earmuffs cancel out.
 For example, an NRR of 37 will cancel 15 decibels.

-Check product details carefully to distinguish between Noise Reduction Rating and a claim of overall decibel reduction.
-For example, if the package claims that the earmuffs reduce noise by 30 decibels, the NRR must be 67.
+Check product details carefully to distinguish between Noise Reduction Rating and a overall decibel reduction.
+For example, if the package says the earmuffs reduce noise by 30 decibels, the NRR is 67.

 Conversational voices are typically 60 decibels.
 A food processor produces about 95 decibels.
 Any sound above 120 decibels is considered harmful to the ear, especially during prolonged or repeated exposure.
 Gun shots range from 145 to 190 decibels.

 Shooting ear muffs must fit properly to be effective.
 Weight, adjustment, and flexibility each influence the fit of your earmuffs.